Stability and Quasinormal Modes of Black Holes in Conformal Weyl Gravity

-where $d\Omega ^{2}$ is the line element of a $2-$sphere, $S^{2}$, and the metric function is \cite{Buchdahl}
+where $d\Omega ^{2}$ is the line element of a $2-$sphere and the metric function is \cite{Buchdahl}

 where $b$, $c$, and $d$\ are integration constants.
-It is clear that for non-vanishing $b$ that plays the role of the cosmological constant, Eq. (\ref{f(r)}) is not a solution of Einstein gravity with or without the cosmological constant, while as long as $b=0$, $c=1$,\ and $d=-2M$, the metric becomes identical to the Schwarzschild solution of Einstein gravity.
-It is worth mentioning that although $\Lambda $ plays the role of the cosmological constant, it is arisen purely as an integration constant and is not put in the action by hand.
-Such a constant cannot be added to the action of CG because it would introduce a length scale and hence break the conformal invariance.
+It is clear that for non-vanishing $b$ that plays the role of the cosmological constant, Eq. (\ref {f(r)}) is not a vacuum solution of Einstein gravity with or without the cosmological constant, while as long as $b=0$, $c=1$,\ and $d=-2M$, the metric becomes identical to the Schwarzschild solution of Einstein gravity.
+It is worth mentioning that although $b$ plays the role of the cosmological constant, it is arisen purely as an integration constant and is not put in the action by hand.
+Such a constant cannot be added to the action of WG because it would introduce a length scale and hence breaks the conformal invariance.
 For future comparison with the Schwarzschild-(A)dS black holes, we set $b=-\Lambda /3\ $and$\ d=-2M$,\ and consider the following metric function from now

-In order to add an action of matter, we should take care of its conformal transformation to keep the theory be conformally invariant.
-Fortunately, the Lagrangian of Maxwell theory is conformal invariant in four dimensions and we can add it to the gravitational sector of conformal theory as an appropriate matter field.

-So, we can consider the static charged adS solutions of conformal$-U(1)$ gravity in four dimensions \cite{Bach}.
-The appropriate action is

-where the unusual sign in front of the Maxwell term comes from the so-called critical gravity, which is necessary to recover the Einstein gravity from conformal gravity in IR limit.
-The static topological solution is found in \cite{D} the same as Eq. (\ref{f(r)}) with the following gauge potential one form